-(a) Every candidate, whether successful or not, shall file a fully itemized statement of receipts and expenditures within ten (10) days after any primary, general or special election.
+- (a) Except as otherwise provided in this section, every candidate, whether successful or not, shall file a fully itemized statement of receipts and expenditures within ten (10) days after any primary, general or special election.
 The statement shall set forth the full and complete record of receipts including cash, goods or services and of actual and promised expenditures, including all identifiable expenses as set forth in W.S.
 22-25-103.
 The date of each receipt of twenty-five dollars (\$25.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
 All receipts under twenty-five dollars (\$25.00) shall be reported but need not be itemized.
 Should the accumulation of receipts from an individual exceed the twenty-five dollar (\$25.00) threshold, all receipts from that individual shall be itemized.
 Receipts, expenditures and obligations itemized in a statement filed by a political action committee, a candidate's campaign committee or by a political party central committee need not be itemized in a candidate's statement except by total with a reference to the statement.
 The statement shall be filed with those officers as provided in W.S.
 22-25-107.
-The statement filed under this subsection may be filed by facsimile transmission during regular business hours within the time limits specified in this subsection provided an original statement is sent by mail on the same day the facsimile is sent.
-The original statement shall be hand stamped by the United States postal service on the date mailed.

-(b) Reports of itemized statements of receipt and expenditures, and statements of termination shall be made with the appropriate filing officers specified under W.S.
-22-25-107 and in accordance with the following:

-(i) Any political action committee, candidate's campaign committee, or any political action committee formed under federal law or the law of another state that contributes to a Wyoming political action committee or to a candidate's campaign committee, and any other organization supporting or opposing any ballot proposition which expends any funds in any primary, general or special election shall file an itemized statement of receipts and expenditures within ten (10) days after the election;
+The statement may be filed by facsimile transmission if the original is postmarked on the day the facsimile is sent. - (b) Reports of itemized statements of receipt and expenditures, and statements of termination shall be made with the appropriate filing officers specified under W.S.
+22-25-107 and in accordance with the following: - (i) Except as otherwise provided for in this section, any political action committee, candidate's campaign committee, or any political action committee formed under federal law or the law of another state that contributes to a Wyoming political action committee or to a candidate's campaign committee, and any other organization supporting or opposing any ballot proposition which expends any funds in any primary, general or special election shall file an itemized statement of receipts and expenditures within ten (10) days after the election;